djalbat/occam-grammar-utilities/README.md

 ```
 The problem is that this could result in the derivation `Y -> Y ("c")` or, losing the convention that those parts of a definition that are never evaluated are shown in parenthesis, simply `Y -> Y "c"`.

-The algorithm is pre-emptive in the sense that it directly removes immediate left recursion where it finds it but otherwise leaves the BNF as-is.It works by identifying immediately left recursive definitions within in any rule, in this case the `Y "c"` rule, and rewriting the resultant rule as right recursive.
+The algorithm directly removes immediate left recursion where it finds it but otherwise leaves the BNF as-is.
+It works by identifying immediately left recursive definitions within in any rule, in this case the `Y "c"` rule, and rewriting the resultant rule as right recursive.
 A part referencing the new rule is then appended to any definition that is not immediately left recursive, thus:
 ```
   Y  ::=  "a" Y~ | "b" Y~;